c-blake/adix/README.md

-While this began just as a kind of adaptive index/hash table library, it has grown into more a collection in the theme of database/big-data related data structures & algorithms.  { Let's say the "ad" in "adix" now stands for "ADvanced" | "AscenDant" instead of "adaptive" ;-) }  Most of these are *à la carte* and I hope you find them useful.
+While this began just as a kind of adaptive index/hash table library, it has grown into more a collection in the theme of database/big-data related data structures & algorithms.  { Let's say the "ad" in "adix" now stands for "ADvanced" | "AscenDant" as well as "adaptive" ;-) }  Most of these are *à la carte* and I hope you find them useful.
 I try to keep the source code short & to the point.
-In particular, as an overview/index here be:
+In particular, as an overview/index, here be:

  - The original associative lookup modules:
    - [ditab](https://c-blake.github.io/adix/adix/ditab.html): direct-indexed